Psychology Intermediate

 What is cognitive load in UX and CRO?

 Cognitive load is the total mental effort required to process, understand, and act on information.
-In UX and CRO, high cognitive load occurs when a page presents too much information simultaneously, uses unclear language, has inconsistent visual hierarchy, or requires visitors to figure out what to do next.
+Introduced by John Sweller in 1988 in the context of educational psychology, the concept applies directly to web design: high cognitive load occurs when a page presents too much information simultaneously, uses unclear language, has inconsistent visual hierarchy, or requires visitors to figure out what to do next.
 When cognitive load exceeds a visitor's threshold, they abandon — not because they're uninterested, but because the effort required to continue exceeds the perceived value of doing so.

 How does cognitive load affect conversion rate?

 Every additional piece of information, every unclear instruction, and every visual distraction adds cognitive load and reduces conversion rate.
-Studies by CXL Institute show that simplifying forms reduces abandonment by 20–50%.
+CXL Institute research shows that simplifying forms reduces abandonment by 20–50%.
 Reducing navigation options increases click-through on target CTAs by 15–30%.
-Clearer copy (shorter sentences, plain language) consistently outperforms clever or complex copy in A/B tests.
-The principle is simple: make it easier to say yes than to leave.
+Clearer copy (shorter sentences, plain language) consistently outperforms complex copy in A/B tests.
+The underlying principle: the brain has a finite processing budget.
+Every unnecessary element consumes budget that could have been directed toward the conversion decision.

 How do you reduce cognitive load on a landing page?

-The six highest-impact cognitive load reductions: (1) one primary CTA per page — multiple competing actions create decision paralysis, (2) remove navigation from landing pages — every nav link is an escape route, (3) use bullet points over paragraphs for features and benefits, (4) reduce form fields to the minimum required — each additional field drops conversion rate by 3–10%, (5) use plain language — write at a Grade 8 reading level or lower, (6) use whitespace generously — visual breathing room reduces perceived complexity.
+The six highest-impact cognitive load reductions: (1) one primary CTA per page — multiple competing actions create decision paralysis; (2) remove navigation from dedicated landing pages — every nav link is an escape route; (3) use bullet points over paragraphs for features and benefits; (4) reduce form fields to the minimum required — each additional field reduces completion rate by 3–10%; (5) use plain language — write at a Grade 8 reading level or lower; (6) use whitespace generously — visual breathing room reduces perceived complexity.
+These changes are often free to implement and take effect immediately.